cuprous-au/kiops/README.md

 The two libraries must have the same _version_ and _generator_ attributes.
 (Use the KiCAD CLI to upgrade libraries.)
 Duplicate symbols are eliminated, the first symbol with a given name is kept.

+### `ki_split`

+Produces a series of symbol libraries each containing a single symbol from an input symbol library.
+The input symbol library is read on the standard input.
+The argument is the name of an existing directory where the output symbol libraries will be created.
+Each output file is named for the symbol it contains, santised to make a valid file name.

 ### `dts_parse`

 This command takes device tree source and produces a JSON rendition of it.